How to Freeze Your Credit and Stop Identity Theft Cold

 Credit freeze vs fraud alert

 A fraud alert tells lenders to take extra steps to verify your identity.
 It is easier to set up, but it is also weaker because it does not fully block access.
+A credit freeze is stronger because it prevents access entirely unless you unlock it.

 Here is how they compare: